mkner/basic-pid/docs/examples.rst

 At each timestep, the PID controller uses a reference tracking velocity and the current measured wheel velocity, averaged or not to generate the PID output for this iteration.
 How these velocities are fed into the controller depends on whether the reference velocity is positive, negative or zero.
-Since in **Iteratate Mode**, the current PID output is calculated from the previous timestep output and the current PID evaluation.
+Since in **Iterate Mode**, the current PID output is calculated from the previous timestep output and the current PID evaluation.